Cost Optimization: Lambda

 |Capacity Type||WCU Hourly cost||CPM WCU||CPM @ 50% Util||% savings @ 50% Util||% savings @ 20% Util|

 |Reserved 1 year||$0.00030||$0.0838||$0.1676||53.60%||53.60%|

 |Reserved 3 year||$0.00015||$0.0418||$0.0836||76.85%||76.85%|

-Development environments are the clearest beneficiaries of On-Demand capacity.
+Development environments are the clearest beneficiaries of DynamoDB on demand scaling.
 When you only use an environment for testing, it’s great to only pay for storage if no tests are run.
 Cheaper test environments mean you can create more of them, and support each developer having their own isolated environment without runaway costs.

 Critically important environments are another beneficiary.
 With On-Demand pricing you completely eliminate throttling based on the provisioned capacity.
 To do this without On-Demand you may have to provision double the base load on all tables and GSIs to ensure spikes don’t outstrip the burst capacity limits of your tables or indexes.
 Any GSI can cause table writes to be throttled if it runs out of capacity.

 When using sparse indexes the management challenge increases because different indexes can have wildly different capacity requirements and can easily be over-provisioned.

 When weighing the different pricing models, there are a few rules of thumb that can be used to shortcut the cost comparison process.